camunda/camunda-docs-manual/content/installation/full/tomcat/configuration.md

 ---

-title: 'Configuring LDAP'
+title: 'Configure the Full Distribution for Tomcat'
-weight: 60
+weight: 30

 menu:
   main:
+    name: "Configuration"
-    identifier: "installation-guide-full-tomcat-ldap"
+    identifier: "installation-guide-full-tomcat-configuration"
     parent: "installation-guide-full-tomcat"

 ---

+This page explains how to configure the full distribution for glassfish application server.

+# Configure LDAP

-In order to setup LDAP for the tomcat distribution, you have to perform the following steps:
+In order to setup LDAP for the Tomcat distribution, you have to perform the following steps:

-### Add the LDAP Library
+## Add the LDAP Library

 Make sure the `camunda-identity-ldap-$PLATFORM_VERSION.jar` is present in the `$TOMCAT_DISTRIBUTION/lib/` folder.

-### Adjust the Process Engine Configuration
+## Adjust the Process Engine Configuration

 Edit the file `bpm-platform.xml` located inside the folder `$TOMCAT_HOME/conf` and add the [LDAP Identity Provider Plugin](/guides/user-guide/#process-engine-identity-service-the-ldap-identity-service) and the [Administrator Authorization Plugin](/guides/user-guide/#process-engine-authorization-service-the-administrator-authorization-plugin).